enguehard/enguehard.tf/content/project/abc/index.md

 ---
-title: 'The ABC Tax'
+title: The ABC Tax
-summary: 'Dormant policy-related project about a smooth tax function (in French).'
+summary: Dormant policy-related project about a smooth tax function (in French).
 tags:
   - Dormant